NetScaler: Reception

 Reviewing NetScaler ADC in 2007, InfoWorld gave it a score of 8.6 out of 10.
 The reviewer noted that it was easy to set up and administer, and provided performance improvements in load balancing and Web application speed.
 However, there were variable results with features such as TCP session buffering and TCP session consolidation, as these would depend on other factors.
 As well, InfoWorld said that NetScaler is best suited for "organizations making corporate applications available over the Web for internal or external customers" and "large, heavily trafficked Web sites" but was more costly than other available solutions for a "small, three-node Web farm that will be lightly loaded".

 GCN wrote in 2011 that NetScaler is "much more than a load balancer; it’s really an all-in-one Web application delivery system".
 The site gave NetScaler an A+ rating for features, B− for ease of use, A+ for performance and a C for value.
 The same article noted that it was difficult to learn and expensive.

 As of December 2016, annual net revenue from sales of NetScaler products and services was US$782,875,000.

+Security issues: Citrix Bleed

+In 2023, reports emerged of cyber criminals exploiting a vulnerability in Citrix NetScaler and the French Agence Nationale de la Cybersécurité issued advisories to correct "Citrix Bleed".